-With today’s advances in wood flooring stains and finishes, cleaning your wood floors has never been easier.
-Regular maintenance requires little more than sweeping with a soft bristle broom, and vacuuming with a soft floor attachment if your wood floor includes a beveled edge that could collect debris.
-You also should clean your floors periodically with a professional wood floor cleaning product recommended by a wood flooring professional.
-The NWFA can help you find one in your area.
+Cleaning your wood floors is easy.
+Regular maintenance includes sweeping with a soft bristle broom or dusting with a dry microfiber mop.
+If the floor has beveled edges, vacuum with the beater bar turned off to remove dust from between the floor boards.
+Clean the floors periodically with a professional wood floor cleaning product recommended by a wood flooring professional.
+Find a professional in your area.